Concord Car Accident Lawyers

 What Are The Most Common Causes of Car Accidents in Concord, NC?

 Numerous factors can cause a motor vehicle crash, but the number one cause of accidents by far is distracted driving.
-This includes talking or texting on the phone, using a navigation system, eating, and various other activities.
+This includes talking or texting on the phone, using a navigation system, eating, talking with passengers, and various other activities.
 Other factors that are frequently responsible for car accidents include:

 • Speeding